 - Purchaser: to a successor in title or proposed purchaser of any licence, lease or approval we grant in respect of any land, structure, activity or vessel (for example, if you lodge building plans with us we can provide a copy of them to the future owner or intending purchaser of the relevant land, vessel or jetty).

 - Bankruptcy and Insolvency: to the Trustee in Bankruptcy, Official Receiver or Liquidator upon proper request by them.
-For example to investigate whether a transfer of a vehicle by bankrupt person or insolvent company was a genuine market-value arms-length transaction.

 - Unpaid Tolls: to a toll operator, where your vehicle has used a toll road, to assist with the recovery of any unpaid toll.
 3 & 4